 One of my dearest childhood memories is a beautiful summer day on my grandparents’ balcony.
-I was looking at the blue sky while sitting on the sofa with a book in my hand.
 I was no more than ten years old, and reading on that balcony was one of my favorite summer activities.
+I looked at the blue sky while sitting on the sofa with a book in my hand.

 But there was a point in my life when I lost connection with reading; I still don’t know why.
-When I gained it back a couple of years later, it was like I had found my best friend again.
+When I regained it a couple of years later, it was like I had found my best friend again.
 I still find reading the most relaxing thing you can do, no matter where you are.
-I love reading at home, in my reading nook, on the subway or bus, on a road trip, or on the airplane, and sometimes with a glass of wine for an extra treat.
+I love reading at home, in my reading nook, on the subway or bus, on a road trip, or the airplane, and sometimes with a glass of wine for an extra treat.

 Find out below five effortless ways to read more this year (and always):